 PvP Level Design

 The balance of a diverse sandbox is dependent in part on its context, which is the job of your maps to create varyingly.
 The best place to start is with the flow rather than actual geometry of your level, by drawing player trajectories with creative intersections that you only then build your features around.
 This helps in setting gameplay as the priority and avoiding extraneous complexities.
 Flow habits will be based heavily on where players feel in control, meaning they'll seek predictive engagements, such as narrower fields of play where the variables are fewer.
 This can sometimes be counter-intuitive, as such paths tend to generate the highest traffic, but predictability goes a long way in making one feel comfortable, regardless of effectiveness.
 So to maintain relevant flow, less-linear alternatives need to feature strong incentive.
 Additionally while the occasional choke-point can be a great addition, they should never be made unavoidable, or your combat here will quickly stagnate as tactical diversity is lost.
 Regularly running through your level will be an important habit to adopt, mentally playing out various encounters as you go, and paying particular attention to sightlines as well as each route's incentives.
 Sightlines are your most important features, so they should be more than just reactively considered.
-Your map should also incorporate a variety of unique landmarks not only to make key locations more enticing, but to simplify communication in combat.
+Your map should also incorporate a variety of unique landmarks not only to make key locations more enticing, but to greatly simplify callouts.

-If your playtests aren't embarrassing, you're doing it far too late; playtesting early in the development process allows you to nip problems in the bud, before you've invested too much in them.
+If your playtests aren't embarrassing, you're doing them far too late; playtesting early in the development process allows you to nip problems in the bud, before you've invested too much in them.
 Rebuilding or axing things only gets tougher as time goes on.
-Whenever possible, playtests should be recorded from opposing perspectives for later review, which offers a huge advantage in tuning the player experience.
+Whenever possible, PvP playtests should be recorded from opposing perspectives for review, which offers a huge advantage in tuning the player experience.
 Your testers should also be made aware of any significant changes once implemented, and be sure to personally partake in the gameplay following such change.
 Quite often a failing in balance judgement is just inexperience with the content, so allow your testers to get comfortable with your sandbox before taking their balance concerns too seriously.
 However, listening to a fresh perspective on your game can help you to improve that acclimation process for future players.
-Playtesting of course isn't just for tuning balance, but also for finding exploits and bugs, which you're in a far better position to find than your testers will be.
+Playtesting of course isn't only for tuning balance, but also for finding exploits and bugs, which you're in a far better position to find than your testers will be.
 You know better than anyone else where and what to look for because you know exactly what went into your content, so always be actively testing in an attempt to break it.